 He had a seizure the day before and we spent most of the night at emerg.
 He has refused to take off his hospital bracelet.
 It's his ultimate fashion accessory.
 I don't argue over small stuff.
 I'm just planning to snip it off in his sleep tonight ;)

 Liam was so excited that he grabbed a hunk off the corner when I was putting the laundry in.
 I didn't even get mad.
 Just told him to wait until I could add some butter to the experience.
 And then I moved the loaves up high.

 Here's the recipe from Grandma with the addition of my obsessive need for details and measurements.

 Now, if you'll excuse me, I need to clean bread crumbs out of my keyboard.
 And pry the dough hook from Liam's grip.
 He thinks he's a pirate.

-Ranting here and over at Serenity Now, Home Stories A to Z, Cedarhill Farmhouse, Coastal Charm, Blackberry Vine, From My Front Porch to Yours, Finding Silver Pennies, and Savvy Southern Style.
+Sharing this recipe here and over at Serenity Now, Finding Silver Pennies, Home Stories A to Z, Cedarhill Farmhouse, Fluster Buster, Coastal Charm, Bloom Designs, From My Front Porch to Yours, Pieced Pastimes, Tabler for Two, A Life In Balance, and Savvy Southern Style.